syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ![Axis label](images/axis-customization/label_custom.jpg)

+### Axis animation

+The axis animation can be enabled using the `enableAxisAnimation` property of the chart.
+It defaults to false and this is applicable for all the primary and secondary axis in the chart

+On setting the `enableAxisAnimation` property to true, the axis elements like grid lines, tick lines, and labels will be animated when the axis range is changed dynamically.
+Axis visible range will be changed while zooming, panning, or while updating the data points.

+{% highlight dart %}

+    Widget build(BuildContext context) {
+        return Container(
+            child: SfCartesianChart(
+                enableAxisAnimation: true,
+            )
+        );
+    }

+{% endhighlight %}

 ### Formatting axis label content

 The [`labelFormat`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis/labelFormat.html) property is used to add prefix or suffix with the axis label.